-As a single woman who teaches part time, I have to pay for my own insurance.
+As a single woman who teaches part-time, I have to pay for my own insurance.
 I have advanced degrees, I am a law-abiding citizen and a proven educator.
 Birth control coverage is necessary for me because I am trying to plan for the future with my boyfriend and cannot afford any surprises right now.
-I also support birth control coverage without co-pays because I see my students struggling as single parents.
+I also support birth control coverage without copays because I see my students struggling as single parents.
 No one should risk their financial future (or the future of their children) because of lack of affordable prevention.

 District of Columbia

-As a 20-something with a part time job, this will be one less thing for me to worry about being able to afford.
-Thanks!!
+As a 20-something with a part-time job, this will be one less thing for me to worry about being able to afford.
+Thanks!

-It has served as the only way for my wife to manage her menstrual cycle.
-Also, when the time comes I would like it to be available and affordable for my daughter through whatever health insurance provider we are on.
+When the time comes I would like it to be available and affordable for my daughter through whatever health insurance provider we are on.

 Part of taking responsibility for ourselves and our families is to have children when we are ready and able to care for them.
 Preventing unwanted pregnancies helps everyone.
 What would our society be like if all children were wanted and well cared for?
 My son was planned and it made such a difference.
 My choice, my responsibility.

 I'm a poor college student who's learning to do a whole lot of good in this world!
 But I cannot do that if I can't plan parenthood.
-Baby on hip does not equal premed degree.
-Ha!

 Without birth control, I would have probably become pregnant at an early age, with an unwanted child, and no career.
 Because of Planned Parenthood and birth control, I was able to become a nurse and have a great family when I was ready!